gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ## [**Middlewares**](#middlewares)

-SAP Fiori tools use the capabilities of custom middlewares to start and preview Fiori elements applications, e.g. to enable auto refresh, to switch the version of UI5 sources or to serve static resources.
-Starting with version `1.3.0` the behaviour of the preview of the Fiori applications has changed.
+SAP Fiori tools use the capabilities of custom middlewares to start and preview SAP Fiori elements or SAPUI5 freestyle applications, e.g. to enable auto refresh, to switch the version of SAPUI5 sources or to serve static resources.
+Starting with version `1.3.0` the behaviour of the preview of the SAP Fiori applications has changed.
 Now the persistent iAppState is ignored in order to have the source code changes always apply when application is refreshed.
 If you want to enable the iAppState then you need to add the URL parameter `fiori-tools-iapp-state=true` to the browser URL, e.g. `http://localhost:8080/test/flpSandbox.html?fiori-tools-iapp-state=true#masterDetail-display`.

 ### [**1.
 Application Reload**](#1-application-reload)

-The application reload middleware allows developers to preview Fiori elements applications while developing/configuring them.
-Whenever a file relevant for Fiori elements is changed, the application reload middleware will refresh the application preview.
+The application reload middleware allows developers to preview SAP Fiori applications while developing/configuring them.
+Whenever a file relevant for the SAP Fiori application is changed, the reload middleware will refresh the application preview.

 #### Example Configuration